YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 </details>

-## Problem 11: Count Words in a String
+## Example 11: Count Words in a String

 **Problem:** Given a string of words separated by spaces.
 Determine the number of words in the string.